Eagles to face Buccaneers in wild card round of NFL playoffs

 EAST RUTHERFORD, N.J. — The Eagles are heading back to Tampa.

-After finishing second in the NFC East, the Eagles (11-6) are the No. 5 seed in the NFC and will trade to face No. 4 seed Tampa Bay in the first round of the playoffs next weekend.
+After finishing second in the NFC East, the Eagles (11-6) are the No. 5 seed in the NFC and will travel to face No. 4 seed Tampa Bay Buccaneers (9-8) in the first round of the playoffs next Monday night at 8 p.m. on ESPN/ABC.

-The NFL should release the date and time for the game later this evening.

 The Cowboys won the division, which means there still hasn’t been a repeat NFC East winner since the Eagles won it from 2001-2004.
-The Cowboys last won the division in 2021, when the Eagles were a wild card team and went to Tampa in the first round of the playoffs.
+The Cowboys last won the division in 2021, when the Eagles were a wild card team and went to Tampa in the first round of the playoffs and lost.

 A lot has changed since the Eagles lost to the Bucs in the first round of the playoffs in Tampa in 2021.
 Jalen Hurts has grown a ton as a quarterback and led the Eagles to Super Bowl LVII last year.
 But now if the Eagles are going to get back to the Super Bowl, they’re going to have to do it on the road.